lchieng2/todo-api/README.md

 **The Project** : An API for a task management / todo list.

- Implemented an API using Node, Express and Mongoose.
+ Implemented using Node, Express and Mongoose.

 | Endpoints| Actions | Intended Outcome                                    |